A nursing home in New York has been hit with a wrongful death claim this week.

 In order to file a lawsuit, you have to have a dollar figure attached to what you’re suing over.
 This, obviously, is not an easy number to set when you’re talking about someone who died.
 Your attorney will help you to understand how much compensation you should seek and why.
 They will look at your case, prior cases and other information to help you make this determination.

 If you end up going to court, your lawyer will represent your case for you and argue it before a jury.
 You may or may not receive a jury award.
 You may also be offered a settlement by the defendants, particularly if they believe that your case is very strong.
-Your attorney will help you to negotiate a suitable settlement if one is offered.
+Your attorney will work to negotiate a settlement amount that is agreeable to you.